AnthonyA28/Qt-PWCL-game/README.md

 ## Installation

-  All releases are available in the qt_PC_gui_main repository.
+  All releases are available in the qt_PWCL-main repository.

 ## Building from source